avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 #### baremetal-operator watching multiple namespaces?

-When utilizing baremetal-operator on a hub cluster to boot the discovery ISO on hosts, should we be creating those BareMetalHost resources in a separate namespace from those that are associated with the hub cluster itself?
+When utilizing baremetal-operator on a Hub cluster to boot the discovery ISO on hosts, should we be creating those BareMetalHost resources in a separate namespace from those that are associated with the Hub cluster itself?

 What work is involved in having BMO watch additional namespaces?